 Our intention is not to repeat all of the history behind this war since it is already well documented at other locations on the Web.
 Suffice it to say that we have an extensive selection of pieces on display at our museum.

-The War between the States!
-Fought between 1861 and 1865 by The Union, the United States of America, and the secessionist southern states, also known as The Confederate States of America.
+The War between the States was fought between 1861-1865 by the United States of America, and the secessionist southern states, also known as the Confederate States of America.

 During this period there were approximately 3 million soldiers engaged in the War and over 620,000 men perished during the four and a half year period.

-A significant battle for the Green Mountain Boys, this battle was the culmination of the Union counterattack led by General Phil Sheridan in October 1864!
+A significant battle for the Green Mountain Boys, this battle was the culmination of the Union counterattack led by Gen. Phil Sheridan in October 1864.
 The Vermont Brigade rode through Middletown and helped break the Confederate defenses on the high ground near Belle Grove.

 Provided below is an exceptional selection of pieces that we have on display relating to the American Civil War.
 We also have a large collection of books that have been donated to us for our library.
 Stop in to see these!